-In assessing collectability, the University has elected the portfolio approach as a practical expedient to combine customers with similar characteristics.
-The University determined that the effect of applying a portfolio approach to a group of contracts would not differ materially from considering each contract separately.
+In assessing collectability, the University elects the portfolio approach as a practical expedient to combine customers with similar characteristics.
+The University determines that the effect of applying a portfolio approach to a group of contracts will not differ materially from considering each contract separately.